 How I use it:

 I will be honest here: Asana has a learning curve!
 I almost gave up Asana back when I started using it, because to me, at least, it was not intuitive at all.
 On top of that, I couldn’t find any free tutorials or courses that taught how to use it…at that time.
 I’ve since come across Market Beautifully’s free Asana course, which goes over some basics of Asana.
 The videos in this free course total about 20 minutes, but then she has a paid course called Asana for the Entrepreneur that goes even more in-depth.
-I haven’t purchased Asana for the Entrepreneur, but I think I will at some point in the future (maybe?).
+I haven’t purchased Asana for the Entrepreneur, though.

 But!
 Back to how I use Asana: I use it like my client work to-do list, basically.
 You can create projects in Asana, and then within projects, you can create “Sections” and “Tasks.”
 So, I’ll often create Sections for clients, such as Tailwind, Proofreading and Editing, DMCA Notices, and so on, and then I’ll create more specific Tasks under those Section headings.
 You can assign the Tasks to someone (most likely yourself, although you can add other people to the free version of Asana, which I didn’t know until one of my clients added me to hers!), and then you can set due dates.
 For Tasks that need to recur every so often, you can set them to repeat – daily, weekly, and monthly are some of the options.
 Within the Task itself, you also have space to write a description, so if you have particular steps you need to take for something (for example, steps to clean up an old blog post) or if you have specific requirements from a client that you need to keep in mind (for example, what percentage of the client’s pins versus the percentage of other people’s pins they want to you to schedule in Tailwind), then you can type that into the description area, and it will always be there every time that Task repeats.